zackspica/zackspica.github/_posts/2018-12-14-setting-up-jekyll-on-github-pages.md

 excerpt: Here is a brief summary of how to set up this blog / website using Jekyll on GitHub Pages.
 ---

+The original version of this website comes from Chris Yeh @ Stanford University (thanks to him!)

 ## How GitHub Pages Works

 The User Pages default domain and host location (repository name) on GitHub is `username.github.io`.
 User Pages are automatically served over HTTPS from the `master` branch.